shree675/Markdown2HTML/README.md

 * Supports most of the HTML elements by default<sup><a href="https://github.com/shree675/Markdown2HTML/tree/main#notes">1</a></sup>.
 * CSS styles are obtained from a paste in [pastebin](https://pastebin.com/) using the pastebin API.
 So, the CSS styles can be modified without having to change the code.
 * Uses [netlify](https://www.netlify.com/) as a hosting service for deploying the web pages using the netlify API.
+* The web pages can be easily and quickly deployed within just a few seconds using a single command.
+Refer to the demo below.

 ## Demonstration